 The most common types of debridement are autolytic, enzymatic, surgical, and mechanical.
 Autolytic and enzymatic debridement methods use the body’s own processes or chemical agents to break down necrotic tissue and slough, respectively.
 Surgical debridement uses sharp instruments to remove necrotic tissue and is mostly used for very large wounds.
 Mechanical debridement requires the use of mechanical forces to remove wound debris8.

-Sterile pads of monofilament fibres (Debrisoft® Pad / Debrisoft® Lolly) have been developed to mechanically remove biofilm and slough (Video).
-A recent study conducted by Woo and colleagues examined their effectiveness on ten patients with chronic wounds9.
-Their findings suggest that these pads are beneficial for the removal of slough, as the average wound size decreased, exudate was reduced, and the UPPER score improved for every patient.
-“Using monofilament fibre pads for debridement offers many advantages for both clinicians and patients.
+The sterile pad of monofilament fibres (Debrisoft® Pad / Debrisoft® Lolly) has been developed to mechanically remove biofilm and slough (Video).
+A recent study conducted by Woo and colleagues examined its effectiveness on ten patients with chronic wounds9.
+Their findings suggest that this pad is beneficial for the removal of slough, as the average wound size decreased, exudate was reduced, and the UPPER score improved for every patient.
+“Using the monofilament fibre pad for debridement offers many advantages for both clinicians and patients.

-The pads are user friendly and can be used by professionals and – in the USA and Canada – even patients.
-They represent an effective solution for mechanically removing loose slough and biofilm.
-They also have positive effects on patients, as they can positively influence wound healing and lessen wound infection, which is often associated with pain and increased odour.
+The pad is user friendly and can be used by professionals and – in the USA and Canada – even patients.
+It represents an effective solution for mechanically removing loose slough and biofilm.
+It also has a positive effect on patients, as it can positively influence wound healing and lessen wound infection, which is often associated with pain and increased odour.
 By removing the burdens of superficial bacteria and slough, the wound healing is quicker, with less exudation and odour, and as a result, patients have a better quality of life.
-Moreover, monofilament fibre pads also have a positive effect on compliance as the patients are empowered to engage and to look after the wounds,” remarks Woo.
+Moreover, the monofilament fibre pad also has a positive effect on compliance as the patients are empowered to engage and to look after the wounds,” remarks Woo.

 The major role of pain during debridement is the subject of a study conducted by Dr Woo on 96 patients with chronic wounds in 2015, dealing with the effects of anxiety on the experience of pain10.
 “What I found in this study is that patients experience a lot of pain during dressing change and wound cleansing, because scrubbing was often involved to remove the non-viable tissue.
 The anticipation of this pain would then trigger anxiety, that can lead to increased pain.”

-Debridement with monofilament fibre pads comes with low pain levels for patients during the procedure.
-“I remember two patients I treated with the pads.
+Debridement with the monofilament fibre pad comes with low pain levels for patients during the procedure.
+“I remember two patients I treated with the pad.
 I was very conscious about the pain level.
 However, the patients did not experience any discomfort.
-When I did not have the pads with me, the patients complained, because the wounds looked so much healthier after debridement,” concludes Woo.
+When I did not have the pad with me, the patients complained, because the wounds looked so much healthier after debridement,” concludes Woo.
 His findings are supported by other studies11,12, which showed how debridement using a monofilament fibre pad is convenient, cost-effective, as well as virtually painless (see also media).